Stripe International Card Fees Explained

 SEPA Direct Debit costs 0.8% capped at €5 — there's no cross-border surcharge because it's a bank transfer, not a card.
 For European B2B customers paying recurring invoices, this can cut fees by 80%.

 iDEAL is the dominant payment method in the Netherlands and costs a flat €0.29 per transaction regardless of size.
-For a €100 payment, that's 0.29% vs 4.4% with an international card.
+For a €100 payment, that's 0.29% vs roughly 4.7%+ with an international card in Euro.

 For Australian customers, BECS Direct Debit is 1.75% capped at $3.50 AUD — cheaper than international card processing for most transaction sizes.